 I always love to travel with train in foreign countries.
 It means a lot if you are trying to understand the local culture, see the real life and nature happening around the rails… The train travel experience you will be through in far east is definetly a dfferent experience compared to one in continental Europe.
 So is the Bangkok to Phuket train.

 Although the train travel is not fast and very comfortable in the far east, I strongly suggest you to experience it.
 Especially the overnight train travel will be a clever one, as you will be able to sleep through the way and save the accomodation cost.
 Train travel between Bangkok Central Station and Phuket is such a lengthy one.

-The train will not drop you at Phuket, the terminal station for those traveling to Phuket, Phi Phi Island, Koh Samui will be Surat Thani station.
+Bangkok to Phuket train will not drop you at Phuket.
+The terminal station for those traveling to Phuket, Phi Phi Island, Koh Samui will be Surat Thani station.
 From there you can easily find shuttles that will take you to those destinations, just on the exit door of the Surat Thani station, in the morning.
-The train departs close to midnight and arrives at Surat Thani, late morning.
+The Bangkok to Phuket train departs close to midnight and arrives at Surat Thani, late morning.

 Probably one of the first questions that will come to mind if you are a first time train traveler in Thailand, is about the comfort level of different classes.
 1st and 2nd classes both offer sleeping beds.
 The difference between the two is, in 1st class you have the A/C while in 2nd class you will have the “FAN” in the ceiling.
 Honestly, there is not much difference between the two other than that.
 So if the time of your visit to Thailand is not in a very hot season, FAN simply will be enough also considering this will be a night trip.